-The recipient agrees to comply with any additional requirements that may be imposed during the award performance period if the awarding agency determines that the recipient is a high-risk recipient (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.207 as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101).
+The recipient agrees to comply with any additional requirements that may be imposed during the award performance period if the awarding agency determines that the recipient is a high-risk recipient (2 C.F.R. § 200.207).

-In accordance with 2 CFR § 200.207, the DOJ may impose additional requirements specific to your award, as needed, when it determines that there is unsatisfactory performance, financial or administrative instability, noncompliance with award terms and conditions, or other lack of responsibility risk factors.
-In such cases, the

-DOJ may impose special conditions or restrictions that may include requiring the production of documentation, financial award administration training, onsite monitoring, prior approval for expenditure of funds, quarterly progress reports, separate bank accounts, or other requirements.
+In accordance with 2 C.F.R. § 200.207, the DOJ may impose additional requirements specific to your award, as needed, when it determines that there is unsatisfactory performance, financial or administrative instability, noncompliance with award terms and conditions, or other lack of responsibility risk factors.
+In such cases, the DOJ may impose special conditions or restrictions that may include requiring the production of documentation, financial award administration training, onsite monitoring, prior approval for expenditure of funds, quarterly progress reports, separate bank accounts, or other requirements.